Add To Favorites

 Brainstorm names of plane and solid geometric figures with the class.
 Categorize, define, and describe these figures.
 Students study the skylines of large cities to note architectural use of these shapes.

 Use Crayola Scissors to cut construction paper to fit a sheet of cardboard.
 Glue construction paper to cardboard with a Crayola Glue Stick.

 Use Crayola Washable Markers on the construction paper to draw a variety of plane figures to look like a city skyline.
 Students can choose their state or province capital city, a famous city anywhere in the world, or invent a cityscape.

 Build 3-D geometric architectural structures onto the city skyline using cardboard pieces and Crayola Model Magic.
 Fold cardboard and glue to the backdrop.
 Press Model Magic over folded cardboard to build 3-D structures.
 Embed materials such as squares of clear acetate cut with Crayola Scissors for windows.

 Identify each bas-relief building with paper name plates.

 Display architectural structures in a Geometric City gallery.
-Identify geometric figures incorporated in your classmates' designs.
+Students identify the geometric figures incorporated in their classmates' designs.

 Invite students to look at the world like Pablo Picasso did, analyzing geometric patterns.
 Create a Cubist still life, f